 BBAC instructors are all professional artists, many of whom teach at schools like College for Creative Studies, University of Michigan, Wayne State University, Eastern Michigan University and Oakland Community College.
-Here is just a sampling (if the artist has a website, you can access it by clicking their name).
+Here is just a sampling of our artist-instructors (if the artist has a website, you can access it by clicking their name).

 Sue O’Connor first recognized her interest for art at a young age.
 For much of her earlier years, she worked for her father.
 She began organizing textiles and samples for her father’s contract furniture company.
 There, patterns and repetitive designs became a part of her daily life.
 Many of her patterns and designs are drawn from her English heritage as seen in her flowers and vine designs.